department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/tech/architecture-plan.md

 - Where in vets-api should the new API live?
 - What are the testing/ QA requirements?

-PDF Generation
+PDF/Text file Generation
 --------------

-We need a script to fill the PDF form with data
+We need a script to fill the PDF/Text file form with data

 **Steps**